sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/import-projects.rst

 When importing to an existing Project, there are 3 possible methods to choose from:

-* Create new workflows and datasets when matching UUID's found.
+* Create new workflows and datasets when matching UUIDs found.

 * Overwrite datasets and workflows if matching UUID found.